Xyntopia/taskyon/public/docs/DEVELOPMENT.md

 npm run format
 ```

 Make sure your code is correctly formatted and linted before committing.
-The configuration for ESLint is integrated into the project, and Visual Studio Code will help ensure that your contributions align with the coding standards.
+The configuration for ESLint is integrated into the project, and Visual Studio Code will help ensure that your contributions align with the coding standards (e.g. you can press
+ctrl-shift-p then search for "format" and it will give formatting options).

+## Docker

+Taskyon has a docker image available.
+Building the image will download taskyons dependencies and build them inside the docker image.

+## Nix Flake

+Taskyon provides a Nix flake (flake.nix) as a development environment which can be used to provide a consistent deveopment environment for taskyon.

 ## Debugging